KarolDuracz/scratchpad/3D board '11/README.md

 <br /><br />
 But, first start from this ===> https://github.com/KarolDuracz/scratchpad/blob/main/MachineLearning/LLM%20for%20a%20specific%20task/README.md
 <br /><br />
 btw.
 Fun fact.
 There are movies about this topic SPORT + STATISTICS.
 And one of the inspiring movies about this topic is Moneyball (2011) (https://www.imdb.com/title/tt1210166/).
 This is not about football/soccer but about baseball, but this film based on true story.
 So, there were people who had already tried this approach.
-But this is film, and many a lot of the stories are probably embellished.
+But this is only film, and many a lot of the stories are probably embellished.
 But personally I liked this movie.